-Central Authorities
+Article 2 Central Authorities

-- Each Contracting Party shall designate a Central Authority to make and receive requests pursuant to this Treaty. - 2.
-For the United States of America, the Central Authority shall be the Attorney General or a person designated by the Attorney General.
-For the Government of Barbados, the Central Authority shall be the Attorney General or a person designated by the Attorney General. - 3.
-The Central Authorities shall communicate directly with one another for the purposes of this Treaty.
+There shall be a Central Authority for each Contracting Party.

+2. For the United States of America, the Central Authority shall be the Attorney General or a person designated by the Attorney General.
+For the Government of the Republic of Trinidad and Tobago, the Central Authority shall be the Attorney General or a person designated by the Attorney General.

+3. The Central Authorities shall communicate directly with one another for the purposes of this Treaty.